turinglabsorg/datahub-learn/network-documentation/near/tutorials/1-project_overview/5-account-storage.md

 ##### Panics
 - If the attached deposit does not equal 1 yoctoNEAR
+- If the account is not registered with the contract
 - If the specified withdrawal amount is greater than the account's available storage balance

-##### Notes
-How an account will be able to withdraw funds is out of scope for this standard.
-For example, the contract could provide a function to close the account, which would refund the account storage balance.

 ---